StevenHo1394/AI_horse_prediction_2/README.md

 *******************************

-This is a continuation of the previous AI horse prediction project.
+This is a continuation of the previous AI horse prediction project (https://github.com/StevenHo1394/AI_horse_prediction).
 Jupyter notebook is now used to facilitate performance valuation (by Tensorboard) and model refinement.

 *******************************